Middlesbrough: Football

-Middlesbrough FC is a Championship football team, owned by local haulage entrepreneur Steve Gibson and managed by Rob Edwards.
+Middlesbrough FC is a Championship football team, owned by local haulage entrepreneur Steve Gibson.
 The 34,000 capacity Riverside Stadium is owned and host to home games by the club since 1995, when they left Ayresome Park.
 Founder members of the Premier League in 1992, Middlesbrough won the Football League Cup in 2004, and were beaten finalists in the 2005-06 UEFA Cup.
 In 1905, they made Britain's first £1,000 transfer when they signed Alf Common from local rivals Sunderland.
-Middlesbrough Ironopolis FC was briefly based in the town during the late 19th century, it later dissolved.
-These days, Middlesbrough have players such as Darragh Lenihan, Hayden Hackney and Sonny Finch.
+Middlesbrough Ironopolis FC was briefly based in the town during the late 19th century; it later dissolved.
+These days, Middlesbrough have players such as Darragh Lenihan, Hayden Hackney and Tommy Conway.

+Rugby Union

 Middlesbrough RUFC, founded in 1872 having have played their home games at Acklam Park since 1929, and Acklam RUFC are in Durham/ Northumberland Division One.
 Both are members of Yorkshire Rugby Football Union.

 Racing

-Middlesbrough hosts multiple road races through the year, including the annual Middlesbrough 10k (formerly Tees Pride 10k) road race.
-First held in 2005, the one-lap circuit event and associated fun runs were held in the Acklam area of the town before being moved to the town centre in 2021.
+The town hosts multiple road races through the year, including the annual Middlesbrough 10k (formerly Tees Pride 10k) road race.
+First held in 2005, the one-lap circuit event and associated fun runs were held in the Acklam area of the town, before being moved to the town centre in 2021.

 On 1 May 2016, Middlesbrough hosted the start of Stage 3 to the 2016 Tour de Yorkshire.
 The stage and race ended in Scarborough.